-Wrapping up projects and billings but there are some infrastructure needs in Summit Ridge including a pressure regulating station in the area south downhill from the bridge near the tracks.
-Some preliminary costs have been given and the developer is going to take on a majority of the \$104,000 costs with the city costs being \$30,000 for the pressure irrigation which would be taken out of impact fees to cover the future growth and \$10,000 for the culinary water which would come out of the operating budget.
-This would require a budget amendment from the Council.

-Council Member Broadhead asked about the sweeping on main street instead of washing debris into the storm drain and slush to go everywhere and City Engineer Beagley said he would look into it.
+- O Project Status Report Engineer Beagley indicated that he is wrapping up projects and billings at the present time.
+He further indicated that there are some infrastructure needs in Summit Ridge Development including a pressure regulating station in the area south downhill from the bridge near the tracks.
+Some preliminary costs have been given and the developer is going to take on a majority of the \$104,000 costs with the city's portion of the costs being \$30,000 for increasing capacity.
+Ten thousand dollars of this cost would come from the Pressurized Irrigation Impact Fee Fund to cover future growth and the remainder would come from the Culinary Water Operational Fund.
+This would require a budget amendment from the City Council. - Grocery Store Construction Project Council Member Broadhead asked about the sweeping on Main Street instead of washing debris into the storm drain and slush to go everywhere and City Engineer Beagley said he would look into it.